30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The Kite Runner

 The Kite Runner captures a heartfelt tale of two friends whose lives are intertwined in more ways than one.
-The narrative is super evocative, describing a tale of redemption that begins with a kite competition and ends with Afghanistan under the rule of Taliban.
+The narrative is super evocative, describing a tale of redemption that begins with a kite competition and ends with Afghanistan under the rule of the Taliban.
 The adjective 'gripping' does not even come close to describing how magnificent this novel is—an absolute must-read for generations to come.

 The Prisons We Broke by Baby Kamble